-"I have received a copy of the Jefferson High School Student Handbook for 2023-2024 digitally through Infinite Campus and Infinite Campus Messenger..
+"I have received a copy of the Jefferson High School Student Handbook for 2021-2022.
 I understand that the handbook contains information that my child and I may need during the school year.
 I understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the handbook."